CSB5/driver_evaluation/README.md

 ### Genomic and transcriptomic data from 15 TCGA cancer types:

-### <EVALUATION_DATA_SET/DATA>

 CNA and exome point mutation data for all cancer types were obtained from [GDAC](https://gdac.broadinstitute.org) via Firehose.
 Expression data for tumor and normal samples for all cancer types was downloaded from the [TCGA website](https://tcga-data.nci.nih.gov) (level 3).
 Samples from which the 3 data type were not present were excludued.
+These can be found in the test dataset, <EVALUATION_DATA_SET/DATA>.

 For each cancer type we are porviding the following files (see paper for detailed analysis):